A Guide to AI Insurance App Development: Experience Insights by Biz4Group

 6. Post-Launch Neglect

-AI isn’t a “set it and forget it” technology.
+AI isn't a "set it and forget it" technology.
 Models degrade over time if not retrained.
 User behavior changes.
 Regulatory demands evolve.
-And yet, many teams launch an app and move on—until things break.
+And yet, many teams launch an app and move on until things break.

-Implement continuous monitoring and model optimization plans.
+How to solve it: Implement continuous monitoring and model optimization plans.
 Assign ownership for AI performance.
 Collect feedback, track KPIs, and regularly retrain models to reflect new data and conditions.

 AI insurance app development isn't without risk, but those risks are manageable.
 With the right planning, collaboration, and accountability, teams can avoid costly mistakes and deliver solutions that truly transform how insurance is experienced.